About Us

 ACTIVITIES - True to our mission statement - we are actively engaged in roadside beautification, environmental education and conservation in the Valley in our Environmental and Valley Beautification Sites.

-The Mountain Garden Club also sponsors events such as: Scholarship Funds (for an eligible Mount Washington resident), Boutique / Plant Sale/ Flower shows - at various times of the year (to support MGC community projects).
-Not to be missed is our Winter Boutique which not only supports our projects and activities, but also funds the Holiday decorations which we create and donate to adorn the public buildings throughout Mount Washington Valley.
+The Mountain Garden Club also donates to Scholarship Funds (for an eligible Mount Washington resident), and MGC community projects.
+Not to be missed is our Spring Plant Sale which not only supports our projects and activities, but also funds the Holiday decorations which we create and donate to adorn the public buildings throughout Mount Washington Valley.

 The MGC organizes special trips to museums, garden centers, public gardens and plant shows (as a member social activity) and is also actively involved in our local "Afternoon in the Garden" tour of members gardens, that takes place during the summer months.
 Additionally, the MGC supports a number of community beautification projects of public properties throughout the summer within the townships of the club.